rhylanbolt/developerdocs/README.md

 <p>This returns Blueprint Gaming games that are NOT in the jackpot category.</p>
 <hr>
 <h2>Region-Based Filtering</h2>
 <p>Region-based filtering returns results relevant to the user&#39;s location.
-When you provide a country code, Opti-X returns region-specific popular searches and rankings.</p>
+When you provide a country code, Personalize returns region-specific popular searches and rankings.</p>
 <h3>How Region Filtering Works</h3>
 <p>Include the <code>location</code> field in your request with the user&#39;s country code.
-Opti-X uses this to:</p>
+Personalize uses this to:</p>
 <ul>
 <li>Return popular games specific to that country</li>
 <li>Rank search results based on regional popularity</li>
 <li>Surface region-specific trending content</li>
 </ul>
-<p>If no regional data exists for the specified country, Opti-X falls back to global data automatically.</p>
+<p>If no regional data exists for the specified country, Personalize falls back to global data automatically.</p>
 <h3>Example: Region-Specific Popular Games</h3>
 <p>This example retrieves popular games for users in Great Britain:</p>
 <p><strong>Python:</strong></p>